simrantinani/ws-personal/content/poems/after the rain.md

 date: 2023-02-01
 categories: ["Computer Science", "Machine Learning"]
 tags: ["perceptron", "pocket-algorithm", "linear-classification", "r-programming", "machine-learning", "from-scratch"]
+image: "/images/after_rain.png"
 draft: false
 math: true
 noNumbering: false
 summary: "An examination of large language models (LLMs) as a new paradigm in human-computer interaction, offering unprecedented flexibility in understanding human instructions."
 ---

 The earth sparkles as new again
 Drying in the cozy warmth of the sun
 Now bathed clean by the tender rain.
 With their job now done,
 Graceful and suave, yet never vain,
 The gallant clouds flaunt their contours
 In a battle of charm
 With the nimble peacocks
 Whose dance beguiles and allures
 So much that the dazed sky now unlocks
 Her long, sumptuous band of colours.

 Far off from plain and rocky terrains,
 People take on voyages
 To behold these mighty mountains
 With the skyscrapers and the little cottages
 And the clouds, lakes, and the trees
 And all the other human assemblages,
 Posing together in exquisite harmony.
 They gape at the horizon’s unending expanse,
 This home in its glorious entirety,
 Reveling in this magnanimity of chance
 That brought together in one picture
 Every bright colour,
 Every shape,
 Every grand structure,
 Of this townscape,
 Painted on a canvas handcrafted by nature.